thebooort/bortiz/content/event/ATPATC5/index.md

 ---
-abstract: Talk in the national science dissemination event "Desgranando Ciencia" in Granada, Spain.
-The talk was about my research on recommendation systems, their advantages and limitations.
+abstract: Science performance in our local science dissemination event "ATPATC" in Granada, Spain.
+It was the fifth edition of the event and we perform a small theatre play and a science song.
 address:
   city: Granada
   country: Spain